jesababon/express-crud-hp/readme.md

 - Practicing integrating SQL into Express apps using the PG-Promise package
 - Practicing displaying templated data in RESTful routes
 - Learning to implement CRUD apps in Express
-- Learning to use Ajax to implement patch and delete HTTP actions
+- Learning to use Ajax to implement put and delete HTTP actions

 ---